1. Exam facility, contact details

 Second confirmation letter / reminder:

 After the registration deadline, a second confirmation / reminder email is sent with the exact starting times for each examinee.
-This email is sent no later than 3 days prior to the exam.
+This email is sent no later than 3 days prior the exam.

 8. Skipping exams

-If an examinee decides to not take subjects, postpone, or cancel their bookings after the registration deadline, we cannot guarantee refunds.
+If an examinee decides to not to take subjects, postpone, or cancel their bookings after the registration deadline, we cannot guarantee refunds.

-9. Exam procedure
+9. Examination procedure

 - Before the test, the examinee must put down their personal belongings to the designated lockers.